 Can’t see anything?
 Try this sharper version of the same image with a resolution identical to the best NASA technology (WMAP) for cosmic microwave radiation.

-You’ve got it – all three are the same image of our moon during the December 2010 Lunar Solstice Eclipse.
+You’ve got it – all three are the same image of our moon during the December Lunar Solstice Eclipse of 2010.

-The COBE camera’s angular resolution was only about 7 degrees, while our Moon appears about a half a degree wide, meaning each COBE pixel is 14 times wider than our Moon as we see it from Earth.
+The COBE camera’s angular resolution was horrible; only about 7 degrees per pixel, while our Moon appears about a half a degree wide, meaning each gigantic COBE pixel is 14 times wider than our Moon as we see it from Earth.